ysw421/orora/README.md

-## ORORA: The programming language similar to math expression.
+## ORORA: the programming language similar to math expression.
 <div align="center">
 ⚠️ This project is Beta version...
 I'm working hard on it 😊
 </div>